taschoebli/lab04-fusion-flow/README.md

 Please find all ADRs in the [docs/adr](docs/adr) folder.
 - Choosing between Camunda 7 and 8
 - Distinction between Orchestration and Choreography
+- The general guide on how we implement external business logic in Camunda

 ## Building the project